 #2 Hydroelectrical plant bypass channels

 Adding a specially designed floodgate system.
 Think of a water bypass.
-The goal here is to divert the water flow from the generation components.
+The goal is to divert the ash-filled water flow from the generation components.

-So, we let out the ash filed water into a river without it passing through the turbine channel.
+The ash filed water would instead flow into a river and not pass through the turbine channel.
 This requires dam operators to closely monitor an eruption.

 Many hydropower plants already have this bypass built-in.
 But also, many don’t.